canonical/vanilla-framework/templates/docs/patterns/images.md

 ## Media element with spacing

 Adds spacing to the top of a media element.
+This is usually needed when image or video is placed below the horizontal rule component to avoid media touching the line.

 <div class="embedded-example"><a href="/docs/examples/patterns/image/spacing/" class="js-example">
 View example of media element with spacing